Courses and Requirements

 African-American History to 1877.

 Traces African-American history from the slave trade through the end of Reconstruction.
 Course material will include secondary and primary sources, including slave narratives, court documents, photography, music, and advertisements.
 The course will consider broad themes, including agency and resistance, the relationship of race to categories of gender, class, and sexuality, and the meaning of freedom.
+(Social, Structural, and Institutional Hierarchies.)
 (Same as Africana Studies 203.)
+Day Moore.

 Examines the history of African Americans in the post-emancipation United States, looking closely at black communities during periods of industrialization, migration, war, and globalization.
 Lectures and discussion will draw on primary sources, including films, novels, poetry, radio and television, and speeches.
 Conversations will focus on the diversity of experiences and identities that have comprised the African-American experience in the United States.
+(Social, Structural, and Institutional Hierarchies.)
 (Same as Africana Studies 204.)
-Day Moore.

 Examines the causes, conduct and legacy of the American Civil War, with particular attention to the debate over slavery, the divergent social, economic and cultural development of the southern and northern states, the religious dimension of the war, battle front strategy and home front mobilization, the politics of emancipation, reconstruction, redemption and reconciliation, and the Civil War in popular memory down to the present.
-Isserman and Day Moore.
+(Social, Structural, and Institutional Hierarchies.)
+Isserman.